SK-EID/mid-rest-java-client/README.md

 ## Running against Demo environment

-SK ID Solutions AS hosts a public demo environment that you can run your tests against.
+SK ID Solutions AS hosts a public demo environment that you can use for testing your integration.
 There are [test numbers](https://github.com/SK-EID/MID/wiki/Test-number-for-automated-testing-in-DEMO) that can be used to simulate different scenarios.